shobrook/saplings/README.md

 # 🌳 Saplings

-**Saplings lets you add reasoning to your agents using tree search.**
+**Saplings lets you build agents that conduct complex reasoning using tree search.**

-Think of this as _tree-of-thoughts_ meets _tool use._ Using tree search, an agent can explore and evaluate different tool-use trajectories before choosing the best path.
+Think of this as _tree-of-thoughts_ meets _tool use._ With tree search, an agent can explore and evaluate different tool-use trajectories before choosing the optimal path.
 Looking multiple steps ahead reduces mistakes and boosts overall task performance compared to traditional chain-of-thought.
-For example, tree search yields [SOTA performance on HumanEval (coding)](https://arxiv.org/pdf/2310.04406) and [VisualWebArena (web navigation).](https://arxiv.org/pdf/2407.01476)
+For example, agents equipped with search achieve SOTA performance on [HumanEval (coding)](https://arxiv.org/pdf/2310.04406) and [VisualWebArena (web navigation).](https://arxiv.org/pdf/2407.01476)

 **Features:**